andreledee/HTML-Hangman-Game/README.md

-# Python-Hangman-Game
+# HTML-Hangman-Game
-A simple hangman game about the valve universe I created using Python with a website for the interactive aspect.
+A simple hangman game about the valve universe I created using HTML, with a webpage for the interactive aspect.